Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (iii) in the case of an international student on a student visa, the University is obliged to advise the student in the determination notice that a penalty of suspension or expulsion for misconduct will be reported to the relevant Government department(s) and may result in the cancellation of the student visa.

-4.10.6 For all substantiated general misconduct findings and penalties made under this procedure, the student has twenty (20) business days to lodge a Step 3 appeal (see Student Review and Appeals – Procedures) from notification of the decision made by the Pro Vice-Chancellor (Students) or the Deputy Vice-Chancellor (Academic) under Sections 4.10.8.2 and 4.10.9.2.
+4.10.6 For all substantiated general misconduct findings and penalties made under this procedure, the student has twenty (20) business days to lodge a Step 3 appeal (see Student Review and Appeals – Procedures) from notification of the decision made by the Academic Registrar and Director, Student Services or the Deputy Vice-Chancellor (Academic) under Sections 4.10.8.2 and 4.10.9.2.

 4.10.7 If the student is dissatisfied with the decision, the Student Grievance Resolution - Governing Policy and Student Review and Appeals – Procedures are to be followed.
 In the event that there is any conflict in relation to the appeal submission deadlines, the timeframes outlined in Section 4.10.6 will take precedence.